-‘If you are a keen traveler, you will already know about the perils of a region’s top tourist destinations…’
+‘If you’re a keen traveller, you will already know about the perils of a region’s top tourist destinations…’

 One of the best regions in the world for exploring hidden gems has to be Southeast Asia.
 It is an area that is well trodden by tourists and backpackers, and the main tourist sites can undoubtedly end up very busy and chaotic.
 However, if you step away from the beaten track, I’m sure you will be able to discover some real treats.
 Take these fantastic ones, for instance.